-- 1. Turn the memory media so that the contacts (metal areas) face down. - Insert the memory media into the memory media slot on the front of the computer. - 3.
-Press the memory media gently until it clicks into place.
+- 1. Turn the memory media so that the contacts (metal areas) face down. - Insert the memory media into the memory media slot on the left side of the computer. - 3.
+Press the memory media gently to ensure a firm connection is made.
+The memory media will be partially out of the slot.

-Figure 4-11 Inserting memory media
+Figure 4-5 Inserting memory media